SMEs are expected to drive much of the forecast jobs growth over coming months as the economy continues to pick up.

 But recruiting the right people has always been a challenge for growing businesses, who often can’t compete with larger organisations when it comes to salaries and benefits.
 Indeed, in a recent survey conducted by Conference Genie, over a third of SMEs from across a variety of sectors identified recruitment as their biggest HR challenge.

 As a new report from the CIPD (Recruiting and Developing Talented People for SME Growth) points out, recruiting the right people is imperative.
+An applicant tracking system can help with this.
 A wrong hire not only costs the business money, but can also be extremely disruptive.
 It suggests that SMEs, however, may need to be more creative about the way they build their employer brand and attract new recruits.